You may have lots of questions about fostering, we’re here to help and guide you through the fostering process.

 Q. Do foster carers get paid?

 A. Foster carers receive a weekly allowance for each child they are looking after.
-The standard fostering rate at SFS for one child is £400 per week.
+With holiday, birthday, festival and training payments this equates to an average of £400 per week for one child.
 This may increase if you care for a child with an impairment, long-term health condition and/or other complex needs.